-SHW251.4 Horses placing in the top ten in Level 3 (Open) classes at the open World Show are no longer eligible for Level 1 (green) beginning the following year in that class.
+SHW251.4 Horses placing in the top ten in Level 3 classes at the open World Show are no longer eligible for Level I beginning the following year in that class.

-SHW 251.5 Exhibitors placing in the top ten in the Level 3 (Open) classes at the Built Ford Tough AQHYA, Bank of America Amateur or Adequan Select World Shows, are no longer eligible for Level I (Novice) beginning the following year and can never be eligible for Level I (Novice) in that class.
+SHW 251.5 Exhibitors placing in the top ten in the Level 3 classes at the Built Ford Tough AQHYA, Open/Amateur or Adequan Select World Shows, are no longer eligible for Level I beginning the following year and can never be eligible for Level I in that class.

-SHW251.6 Competitors placing in the top two in the Level 3 (Open) classes at the Built Ford Tough AQHYA, Bank of America Amateur or Adequan Select World Shows are not eligible for Level 2 (Intermediate) for the subsequent three years in that class, regardless of points earned in the past three years.
+SHW251.6 Competitors placing in the top two in the Level 3 classes at the Built Ford Tough AQHYA, Open/Amateur or Adequan Select World Shows are not eligible for Level 2 for the subsequent three years in that class within that division, regardless of points earned in the past three years.

-SHW251.7 Level 3 (Open) exhibitors placing in the top ten in halter or cattle classes at the Open World Show, will no longer be eligible for Level I (Novice) in that class beginning the following year and can never be eligible for level I in that class.
+SHW251.7 Level 3 exhibitors placing in the top ten in halter or cattle classes at the Open World Show , will no longer be eligible for Level I in that class beginning the following year and can never be eligible for level I in that class.

-SHW251.8 Horses placing in the top two in the Level 3 (Open) classes at the Open World Shows are not eligible for Level 2 (progressive) for the subsequent three years in that class, regardless of points earned in the past three years.
+SHW251.8 Horses placing in the top two in the Level 3 classes at the Open World Shows are not eligible for Level 2 for the subsequent three years in that class, regardless of points earned in the past three years.